athomasq/athomasq.github.io/categories/hikari/setyl.md

 <img src="/assets/img/setyl-1.jpg" width="420px" class="photo">

-Setyl is currently at USD 425,000 ARR growing 2.2x yoy with 133% net retention.
+Setyl is at USD 425,000 ARR as of July 2023, growing 2.2x yoy with 133% net retention.
 They're raising USD 1M at a pre-money valuation of USD 12.7M, in a pre-emptive round led by an existing investor.
 Setyl doesn't need the money; they will reach profitability without the financing.

 I've received some allocation in the round thanks to helping the founders over the years (I invested in their pre-seed as well). <!--I'm sharing this with a small number of people I know personally; it will be my first syndicate investment.-->